mstniy/computed.dart/README.md

     late int res;
     s.react((val) => res = val - s.prevOr(0));
     return res;
-});
+}, memoized: false);
 ```

+Note the use of `.react` in this example.
+`.react` marks the current computation to be recomputed for all values produced by a data source, even if it consecutively produces a pair of values comparing `==`. `.react` will run the given function if the data source has produced a new value/error.
+As a rule of thumb, you should use `.react` over `.use` for data sources representing a sequence of events rather than a state.
-`.prevOr` is a handy shortcut which returns the given fallback value instead of throwing `NoValueException` if the data source had no value the last time the current computation changed value.
+`.prevOr` is a handy shortcut which returns the given fallback value instead of throwing `NoValueException` if the data source had no value the last time the current computation notified its listeners or other computations which depend on it.

-Note that the listeners of this computations or other computations using the result of this computation will not be notified if the difference does not change, as computation results are memoized.
-If this behaviour is not suitable for your application logic, you can return a counter along with the value itself.
+`memoized: false` prevents the result of the computation from being memoized, as we want the result of `.prevOr` to always reflect the last value of `s`, even if the result of the computation did not change.

 You can also create temporal accumulators: